-- Campbell University Norman Adrian Wiggins School of Law, Raleigh, NC
+Campbell University Norman Adrian Wiggins School of Law - Raleigh, NC

-Campbell University houses a law school at 225 Hillsborough St, Raleigh, N.C.
+Campbell University houses a law school at 225 Hillsborough Street, Raleigh, NC.
 The law school is in the law enforcement jurisdiction of the Raleigh Police Department.
 The structure is a single, multi floor building in a downtown setting.
-Parking is monitored on sight and is accessed by having a parking pass that allows a card holder to park in the below ground parking deck.
-The parking entrance/exit is monitored by security cameras, as well are various other locations in and around the building.
+Parking is monitored onsite and is accessed by having a parking pass that allows a card holder to park in the below ground parking deck.
+The parking entrance/exit and various other locations in and around the building are monitored by security cameras.
 A private security company is contracted to staff security personnel for the building.
-There are no oncampus residences on the property.
-Offices in the law school building operate year round.
-Emergencies within the jurisdiction of Raleigh Police Department may be reported to 911, Non-Emergency Police Response can be contacted at 919-831-6311.
-General Police Information and Ouestions: 919-996-3335.
+There are no on-campus residences on the property.
+Offices in the law school building operate year-round.
+Emergencies within the jurisdiction of Raleigh Police Department may be reported to 911.
+Non-Emergency Police Response can be contacted at 919-831-6311.
+General Police Information and Questions: 919-996-3335.